top of page

 Whitsand Bay, only a 10 minute drive away, is a dramatic 3 mile long stretch of sandy beaches perfect for walking, kite flying, body boarding, surfing, wave jumping and much more.
 Tregonhawke Beach has RNLI liveguards, a surf school and cliff top café. www.rnli.org www.clifftopcafe.co.uk

 Cawsand Bay with its hidden coves and mysterious Victorian torpedo base offers great kayaking.
 For keen fisherman, there are several good fishing spots accessible by kayak too.
-Kayaks can be rented from Cawsand Beach during the summer months.
-If you have your own kayaks, then they could be locked up on the beach.
+If you are bringing your own kayaks, they can be left locked on Cawsand Beach.

 Fishing